-Up until a few years ago, many cleft children in the countryside were abandoned by their parents and are now being raised in orphanages.
-In the meantime, the surgical treatment of cleft lip and palate in China has improved, also with regard to the government’s assumption of treatment costs.
+Since 2018 we have been funding a project to help cleft children in China with speech therapy.
+The project is based in Xi’an, capital of China’s Shaanxi province.
+Until a few years ago, many cleft children in the countryside were abandoned by their parents.
+They are now being raised in orphanages.
+The surgical treatment of cleft lip and palate in China has improved in the meantime, also with regard to the government assuming treatment costs.
 Follow-up treatment however rarely takes place.

-Like our projects in Vietnam, the project in Xi’an is another joint project with the Noordhoff Craniofacial Foundation from Taiwan.
+Like our projects in Vietnam, the project in Xi’an is a joint project with the Noordhoff Craniofacial Foundation from Taiwan.
 The project location is the university hospital in Xi’an.
-The local partner is the speech therapist Dr. Ma.
-Originally a surgeon, she has been dedicated to the speech therapy treatment of children with cleft lip and palate for a number of years.
+The local partner is the nationally renowned speech therapist Dr. Ma.
+Originally a surgeon, she has been working to help cleft children in China with speech therapy for years now.

 The project in Xi’an was initiated by our volunteer project manager Dr. Ulrike Lamlé, who currently lives in Hong Kong.